 view appears cone-shaped on the monitor, and the real-time motion of the heart's structures

-can be observed.
-This enables the doctor to see the various heart structures at work
+can be seen.
+This lets the provider see the various heart structures at work.

-3-D (three-dimensional) echocardiography.
-3-D echo technique captures three-dimensional views of the heart structures with greater
+3-D (3-dimensional) echo.
+3-D echo method captures 3-dimensional views of the heart structures with greater

 detail than 2-D echo.
-The live or "real time" images allow for a more accurate assessment
+The live or "real time" images allow for a more accurate evaluation

 of heart function by using measurements taken while the heart is beating.
 3-D echo

-shows enhanced views of the heart's anatomy and can be used to determine the appropriate
+shows enhanced views of the heart's anatomy and can be used to plan treatment for

 Why might I need an echocardiogram?

-An echocardiogram may be performed for further evaluation of signs or symptoms that
+An echocardiogram may be done for further evaluation of signs or symptoms that may

 Cardiomyopathy.
-An enlargement of the heart due to thickening or weakening of the heart muscle
+An enlargement of the heart due to thick or weak heart muscle

 Congenital heart disease.
-Defects in one or more heart structures that occur during formation of the fetus, such
+Defects in 1 or more heart structures that occur during formation of the fetus, such

-as a ventricular septal defect (hole in the wall between the two lower chambers
+as a ventricular septal defect (hole in the wall between the 2 lower chambers of the

-in the blood vessels and lungs, and edema (swelling) in the feet, ankles, and other
+the blood vessels and lungs, and edema (swelling) in the feet, ankles, and other parts

 Aneurysm.
-A dilation of a part of the heart muscle or the aorta (the large artery
+A widening and weakening of a part of the heart muscle or the aorta (the large artery

-that carries oxygenated blood out of the heart to the rest of the body), which may cause weakness
+that carries oxygenated blood out of the heart to the rest of the body).
+The aneurysm

-Valvular heart disease.
-Malfunction of one or more of the heart valves that may cause an abnormality of the
+Heart valve disease.
+Malfunction of 1 or more of the heart valves that may cause an abnormality of the

 blood flow within the heart.
 The valves can become narrowed and prevent blood from